 An effective PRM program and associated technologies will help tackle multiple challenges channel marketers face today and function as key growth drivers for organizations.
 This is also an excellent opportunity for PRM to address the functional and operational issues to accelerate further development and innovation in the market.
 PRM programs can address several problems including the below:

-Today, PRM solutions cover a much broader scope: leveraging digital, mobile, social technologies and integrated with the core enterprise solutions to provide a single view of partner interactions, thus helping channel marketers decide and act faster to market demands.
+Today, PRM solutions cover a much broader scope: leveraging digital, mobile, and social technologies and integrated with the core enterprise solutions to provide a single view of partner interactions, thus helping channel marketers decide and act faster to market demands.

 Organizations can roll out PRM programs across markets with the new generation of unified technology and solutions.
 Tightly coupled with data analytics and business intelligence tools, PRM solutions combine program and performance management with content, marketing, communications, and incentives.
 This integrated approach enables channel marketers to engage partners and scale seamlessly across markets.

-With the ability to manage infrastructure centrally in the cloud, tools to localize program rules and content per market as and when needed, channel marketers now have the power to drive channel engagements with sophisticated personalization, segmentation, and tier-based mechanisms.
+With the ability to manage infrastructure centrally in the cloud, and tools to localize program rules and content per market as and when needed, channel marketers now have the power to drive channel engagements with sophisticated personalization, segmentation, and tier-based mechanisms.

 Channel programs must operate in an auditable, transparent, and secure environment to comply with local and global standards.
 It includes administering channel partner incentives, rebates, or rewards based on performance.
 Organizations require effective planning, execution, and management of channel marketing programs to ensure success for all stakeholders.